mntns/artus/README.md

 1. Have a properly configured production machine.
 DNS, iptables and so on.
 2. Install PostgreSQL, configure it, create an empty database (i.e. `artus_prod`) or load a SQL dump.
 Also, install the latest Erlang runtime.
-3. Install the latest Erlang runtime.
-4. Setup a nginx installation that is configured to reverse-proxy to `localhost:8888`.
+3. Setup a nginx installation that is configured to reverse-proxy to `localhost:8888`.
 Make sure it handles SSL connections and use [Let's Encrypt](https://letsencrypt.org/).
-5. Get a [SendGrid](https://sendgrid.com/) API key.
+4. Get a [SendGrid](https://sendgrid.com/) API key.
-6. Deploy the application from your development machine (see below).
+5. Deploy the application from your development machine (see below).
-7. Put your SendGrid API key and PostgreSQL credentials into a `config/prod.secret.exs`.
+6. Put your SendGrid API key and PostgreSQL credentials into a `config/prod.secret.exs`.
 See [this guide](https://hexdocs.pm/phoenix/deployment.html) for more information.
-8. Create a systemd service for the application.
+7. Create a systemd service for the application.
 You can use `rel/artus.service` as an example.

 ## Deployment from development machine